-Welcome back to campus!
+Welcome to campus!
 Longtime followers of Et Seq. may know that the Library’s Historical & Special Collections staff often submit posts under the heading “852 RARE.”
 With the start of a new academic year, we wanted to provide a quick reminder of how the name “852 RARE” came to be.
-The name pays homage to the MARC (Machine Readable Cataloging) holdings field designation for items in the rare book collection; in other words, on the HOLLIS catalog record, it identifies the books in the Library’s collection which are part of its Historical & Special Collections.
+The name pays homage to the MARC (Machine Readable Cataloging) holdings field designation for items in the rare book collection; in other words, on Harvard’s HOLLIS catalog record, it identifies the books in the Library’s collection which are part of its Historical & Special Collections.

 Watch this space for occasional 852 RARE announcements about new exhibits (one is coming soon!); stories about fascinating, unique, beautiful, and occasionally weird items or collections; and information useful to those who wish to use HSC’s collections – and we hope many of you do.

 In addition to rare books, Historical & Special Collections encompasses early and modern manuscripts, prints, photographs, objects, and The Red Set—a collection of Law School faculty, organizational, and student publications made famous in The Paper Chase.

 – From the staff of HSC: Karen Beck, Jane Kelly, Ed Moloy, Margaret Peachy, Mary Person, and Lesley Schoenfeld